North Carolina vs. Florida State NCAA Football Odds, Plays and Insights | October 9, 2021

 - Florida State has combined with its opponents to score more than 64.5 points in one game this season.

-- Saturday's total is 1.9 points higher than the combined 62.6 PPG average of the two teams.

-- This contest's total is 8.1 points greater than the 56.4 these two squads combine to allow per game this season.
+- This contest's over/under is 8.1 points above the 56.4 these two squads combine to surrender per game this season.

-- The average total in Tar Heels games this season is 67.2, 2.7 points more than Saturday's over/under of 64.5.
+- The Tar Heels and their opponents have scored an average of 67.2 points per game in 2021, 2.7 more than Saturday's total.

 - In 2021, games involving the Seminoles have averaged a total of 57.5 points, seven fewer than this game's set over/under.